 “I haven’t come to seduce you Alice.”

 It should have shocked her perhaps, but it didn’t.
-They sat, hands clasped together and with all the complication of their lives piled up in their heads, gazing into each other’s eyes like the young lovers they never were, and she could not help a playful smile as she said, “So why have you come?”
+They sat, hands clasped together and with all the complication of their lives piled up in their heads, gazing into each other’s eyes like the young lovers they never were.
+She couldn't help smiling as she said, “So why have you come?”

-A broad smile.
+A broad smile from him.
 “Well, to see how you are, of course.”

 “And what do you see?”